certbot/certbot/docs/install.rst

 ``/etc/letsencrypt/live`` on your system.
 Because Certonly cannot install the certificate from within Docker, you must install the certificate manually according to the procedure recommended by the provider of your webserver.

+There are also Docker images for each of Certbot's DNS plugins available at https://hub.docker.com/u/certbot which automate doing domain validation over DNS for popular providers.
+To use one, just replace ``certbot/certbot`` in the command above with the name of the image you want to use.
+For example, to use Certbot's plugin for Amazon Route 53, you'd use ``certbot/dns-route53``.
+You may also need to add flags to Certbot and/or mount additional directories to provide access to your DNS API credentials.
+See the :ref:`DNS plugin documentation
+<dns_plugins>`  for more info.

 For more information about the layout of the ``/etc/letsencrypt`` directory, see :ref:`where-certs`.